IRMP-org/IRMP/README.md

  you must reduce the resistor by (5 - 1.3) / (5 - 2.6) = 1.5 e.g. from 150 ohm to 100 ohm for 25 mA and 2 diodes with 1.3 volt and a 5 volt supply.
  For 3 diodes it requires factor 2.5 e.g. from 150 ohm to 60 ohm.
 - A lot of recent IR diodes can be powered with max.
 200 mA at 50% duty cycle, but for this you will require an external driver / transistor / (mos)fet.
+- In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.

 # [AllProtocol](examples/AllProtocols/AllProtocols.ino) example
 | Serial LCD output | Arduino Serial Monitor output |